 - Bulk import documents from CSV - to import large numbers of documents to the library, add all the data to a CSV file, and upload it to WordPress.

 With both methods, you can choose what information to display in the WordPress document library (summaries, file type, file size, category, etc.), and you can add links to download the document.
-Both methods support any file type, including PDF, JPG, DOCx, etc.
+Both methods support any file type, including uploaded PDFs, JPG, DOCx, etc.

 Categorize your WordPress document library